funatsufumiya/GP_to_colored_curves/README.md

 ## Known Issues

-- Generated meshes has vertex colors (with alpha), but would not shown colors as default.
+- Generated meshes have vertex colors (with alpha), but would not shown colors as default.
 You should create proper shader node for it (using `Color Attribute` node.)

 ## TODOs